Alvaro-hg/webAuthn-useCase/README.md

 # WebAuthn basic Login and Register example

-This is a modification of the [WebAuthn Basic Client/Server Example (go)](https://github.com/hbolimovsky/webauthn-example) proyect.
-This version makes use of the Gin Web Framwork.
+This is a modification of the [WebAuthn Basic Client/Server Example (go)](https://github.com/hbolimovsky/webauthn-example) project.
+This version makes use of the Gin Web Framework adn the new go-webauthn library.

 ## Set-up